S. Hari Uthraa

-S. Hari Uthraa is an Indian film director, producer, and film distributor.
-He has directed Tamil-language films.
-He made his debut direction with the film Theru Naaigal in 2017 after he done Padithavudan Kizhithu Vidavum and under his production, he directed Galtha, Padithavudan Kizhithu and Vil Vithai.
+S. Hari Uthraa is an Indian film director, producer, and film distributor, who works in Tamil films.

 Career

 Hari Uthraa made his debuted direction film Theru Naaigal film was released in theatres.The film was received positive reviews from critics, A critic from Times of India gave three starts out of five and stated that "Still, as a debut film, Theru Naaigal manages to be a minor success."
 After that he made film Padithavudan Kilithu Vidavum which is comedy horror film talkes about insurance fraud.
 Later he directed and produced Galtha movie film released in 2020 and received mixed reviews from the critics.

 S. Hari Uthraa has formed a production house named as Uthraa Productions and also runs nonprofit organization under the name of Uthraa Foundation.